Why Most Courses Suck

 Right, and I’m a unicorn riding a rainbow to Neverland.

-The best is when they show blurred out names from a Facebook Group bragging about all the money they’re making.
+The best is when they show blurred-out names from a Facebook Group, bragging about all the money they’re making.

-Can’t verify any of it, how convenient.
+Can’t verify any of it – how convenient.

 Guess you’ll hafta “book a strategy call” to find out.

-Course, once they have you on the phone, they’re gonna pistol whip you into buying.
+Course, once they have you on the phone, they’re gonna pistol-whip you into buying.

-Fear not, they’ve got a guarantee.
+Fear not, there’s a guarantee.

 • The content’s outdated.

-• The support’s abysmal.
+• The support’s nonexistent.

-Yeeeah, no.
+Yeah, no.

 Until then, tap below.